ryanelian/instapack/books/dev-spa-angularjs.md

 ## async-await

-While manipulating `Promise` results using `then()` and `catch()` callbacks are possible.
-The application code can quickly become unreadable if the code contains many nested / chained Promises.
+While manipulating `Promise` results using `then()` and `catch()` callbacks are possible, the application code can quickly become unreadable if the code contains many nested / chained Promises.

-For this very reason ECMAScript 8 supports async-await which allows writing asynchronous code just like a synchronous code.
+For this reason TypeScript and ECMAScript 8 supports async-await, which allows writing asynchronous code just like a synchronous code.
 This concept is similar to [.NET Task Parallel Library using async-await](https://docs.microsoft.com/en-us/dotnet/csharp/async).

 Modify the `submit()` method in `SumController` to: